acmbpdc/coding-bootcamp-2021/docs/01-command-line-interface/README.md

 ## Test Yourself
 * Let's start creating a directory to store blogs!
 But first, I'll need a directory to store my files (*Let's call the directory `MyAmazingJourneyThroughTheCB`*) 🤔
 * Woohoo!
 We are done creating the directory to store our `text file` blogs.
 How do I go into the directory now?
-* Oops.You know what, let's just call our `ACMOP` 🔥.
+* Oops.
+You know what, let's just call our `ACMOP` 🔥.
 How do I go back to where I came from and rename my directory?
 * Okay, we are good to go now folks!
 Let's start by creating our first blog file.
 How do I create a `text file` named `About.txt`?
 How do I write into this file?
 * Let's check the first 3 lines in the file.
 Hmm, I wonder how would I do that?
 * OKAY, I'M HAVING A CRISIS RIGHT NOW!
 WHO AM I?
 WHERE AM I?
 * Phew, it's all cool.
 Just to check, what all files do I have in my directory now?
-*
+* Let's try to analyse the blog we just wrote.
+The (*weird*) blog website only accepts files of maximum 5 lines, 1000 words, and 5000 characters.
+How would I check this?
-*
+* Let's look at the number times `ACM` was mentioned in the file.

 ## What's next?
 Here are some Github repositories that you can make use of for additional information.